1. What type of academic calendar does Baylor use?

 10. Are students allowed to have cars on campus?

 Freshmen are allowed to have cars on campus but must register them with Parking Services.
-Parking decals are available for purchase from the Cashier's Office for the year, semester, or summer session.
-Baylor is a medium-sized campus and a student can easily walk from one side of the campus to the other in about 15 minutes.
-Aside from walking or biking, Baylor provides shuttle services around campus and also, DASH (Downtown Area Shuttle), a partnership between Baylor and the Downtown Merchants Association.
+Parking decals are available for purchase from the Cashier's Office for the year, semester or summer session.
+Baylor is a mid-sized campus, and a student can easily walk from one side of the campus to the other in about 15 minutes.
+Aside from walking or biking, Baylor provides shuttle services around campus as well as DASH (Downtown Area Shuttle).
+DASH provides transportation from Baylor to many downtown businesses and attractions.

 11. What is the contact information for the Office of Admission Services?